Spectral Ranking with Covariates

-The core idea behind our proposed methodologies is to treat the pairwise comparisons and the item covariates as two sources of information describing the same set of items.
-We consider ranking as a skill function such that similar items will give similar evaluations, where the notion of similarity is computed using the comparisons (classical setting) or a combination of comparisons and covariate information.
+A number of extensions to incorporate covariates have been proposed for probabilistic approaches~\cite{chu2005preference,niranjan2017inductive,springall1973response}.
+In contrast, spectral ranking with covariates received much lesser attention.
+To the best of our knowledge, the recent work of Jain et al.~\cite{jain2020spectral} was the first to incorporate covariates into spectral ranking.
+However, unlike our approaches, their approach cannot be used to predict rankings on new players.

+To this end, we introduce a suite of spectral ranking algorithms incorporating covariate information: \textsc{C-SerialRank}, \textsc{SVDCovRank} and \textsc{CCRank}.
+Both \textsc{C-SerialRank} and \textsc{SVDCovRank} extend on existing spectral ranking techniques, while \textsc{CCRank} is a new spectral ranking approach motivated by analysing the canonical correlation between covariate information and match outcomes.
+All proposed methods appeal to a class of expressive non-parametric models based on reproducing kernel Hilbert spaces.
+Our contributions are summarised as follows: \begin{enumerate} \item We extend \textsc{SerialRank} and \textsc{SVDRank} to incorporate player covariate information and propose a new spectral ranking algorithm \textsc{CCRank}.
+This method extracts rankings based on the canonical correlation between covariate and match information. \item We provide an extensive set of numerical experiments on simulated and real-world data, showcasing the utility of including covariate information as well as the competitiveness of the proposed methods with state-of-the-art covariate-based ranking algorithms. \end{enumerate}

-\textbf{Outline} The paper is organised as follows.
-Section \ref{section: related work} covers related work in the spectral ranking and kernel methods literature.
+\paragraph{Outline.} The rest of the paper is organised as follows.
+Section \ref{section: related work} covers related work in the spectral ranking literature.
 Our proposed methodologies will be presented in Section \ref{section: proposed methodology}.
 Sections \ref{section: experiments} and \ref{section: discussion} cover experiments and concluding remarks.

-\textbf{Notations} Vectors and matrices are denoted by lower case and upper case letters respectively.
-In general, there will be $n$ items to compare, and we denote the pairwise comparison matrix by $C \in \mathbb{R}^{n \times n}$, where $C_{i,j} = 1$ if $i$ beats $j$: -1 if $j$ beats $i$: or 0 if draw or no match for \textit{ordinal} comparisons.
-In the case for \textit{cardinal} comparisons, $C_{i,j} = r_i - r_j$ for a given ranking/strength vector $r$.
-We denote the covariate matrix by $\Phi \in \mathbb{R}^{n \times p}$.
-Furthermore, given $r$, we can infer the ranking by sorting the entries of $r$, choosing either increasing or decreasing order to \textit{minimise} the number of upsets.
-We formalise the notion of upsets below: \begin{definition}[Upsets] Given a ranking vector $r$, an upset is a pair of items for which the higher ranked item is preferred over the lower ranked item.
-For example, there is an upset if $r_i > r_j$ but $C_{i,j} < 0$. \end{definition}